godwin-l/covid-19/README.md

-COVID-19 API
+COVID-19 API 1.0

-Open Source - COVID-19 API is developed to get the realtime data of the corona virus outbreaks worldwide
+Open Source - COVID-19 API is built on nodejs to get the realtime data of the corona virus outbreaks worldwide

 API end point : https://covid19-api-godwin.herokuapp.com/countries/all